Donation Spots and Organizations in the Nashville Area

 Outreach Thrift Store

 Murfreesboro has been the home of Outreach Thrift Store since 1992 and has been helping to provide emergency items to those in need within the community.
-Families that are referred to Outreach are able find items to meet their needs including children’s clothes and toys.
+Families that are referred to Outreach are able to find items that meet their specific needs, including children’s clothes and toys.
 Shopping here allows Outreach to continue their much-needed services throughout Murfreesboro and the surrounding area.
 The store relies on the generosity of those who are able donate clothes and other household items.
 Click here for information on their two drop box locations or donate in person during store hours at their new location at 338 SE Broad St. Suite A, Murfreesboro, TN 37130.

 This-N-That Thrift Shop